N1cky94/userman/docs/code-guidelines/AD002-Main-Architecture.md

    - **front** - The front end layer.
 This should house the front end code
    - **core** - The core layer.
 This should house the business logic and the domain
       - **services** - For every component there will be a seperation as if they are microservices
+   - **security** - The security layer.
+This should house the security logic and the security domain

 ## Core